-Day 9: Hanoi - Halong Bay
+Day 15: Hanoi - Halong Bay

 Drive 4 hours today from Hanoi to Halong, where you will take an overnight cruise to the far-most corners of the bay.
 Boarding your boat could involve navigating your way over and through other boats, moored between it and the dock, sometimes without handrails, ladders or assistance from staff.
-Enjoy lunch on board as you cruise out into the bay, stopping to anchor for an afternoon of activities.
-Activities are subject to change due to cruise selection and weather conditions.
-Sightseeing usually includes visiting underground caves on the islands which involves climbing up and down lots of steps.
+Enjoy lunch onboard as you cruise out into the bay, stopping to anchor for an afternoon of activities (which are subject to change due to cruise selection and weather conditions).
+Sightseeing includes visiting underground caves on the islands, which require climbing up and down steps inside and outside of the caves.
 End the day on deck with a drink in hand to watch the sunset over the bay followed by a freshly prepared dinner, before retiring to your cabin for the night.